jafl/jx_application_framework/programs/README.md

 On Ubuntu, go to Systems &rarr; Preference &rarr; Appearance &rarr; Visual Effects and then select "None".

-If you have trouble with other window managers, please <a href="/form/contact.php">notify us</a>.
+If you have trouble with other window managers, please [contact me](http://johnlindal.wix.com/aboutme).

 Miscellaneous